 - Changes to the abuser’s immigration status after filing a self-petition will not adversely affect victim’s self-petition;

-- After the approval, the victim can be placed in deferred action to prevent removal from the U.S.;
+- After VAWA approval, the victim can be placed in deferred action to prevent removal from the US;

-- After the approval, the victim can work in the U.S.;
+- After VAWA approval, the victim can work in the US;

-Challenges in VAWA cases, especially those based on marriage, include the requirement to prove a good-faith relationship between the victim and abuser.
-Good-faith marriage must be thoroughly documented, which may be difficult in some cases where the victim is separated from the abuser and no longer has access to records and papers.
-In addition, the abuse also must be documented and assessed by professionals.
-Finally, even if the VAWA petition is approved, the green-card may be denied because of various inadmissibility issues.
-For these reasons, if you are thinking about filing a VAWA petition, it is important to contact an experienced lawyer.
+Challenges in VAWA cases, especially those based on marriage, include the requirement to prove a good-faith relationship between the abused spouse and the abuser.
+Good-faith marriage must be thoroughly documented prior to VAWA approval.
+This may be difficult in some cases where the abused spouse is separated from the abuser and no longer has access to records and papers.
+In addition, the abuse must also be documented and assessed by professionals.
+Finally, even if VAWA is granted, the green card may be denied because of various inadmissibility issues.
+For these reasons, if you are thinking about filing a VAWA petition and are an abused spouse, it is important to contact an experienced lawyer.

 PLEASE NOTE THAT CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE.
 CASE RESULTS DESCRIBED BELOW DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE UNDERTAKEN BY I.S.
 LAW FIRM, PLLC.

 Attorneys at I.S.
-Law Firm have helped many immigrants, including those who have been victms of crimes, to adjust their status in the United States and obtain green-cards.
-To explore your immigration options, please contact us at +1-703-527-1779 or via e-mail: [email protected]
+Law Firm have helped many immigrants, including those who have been an abused spouse, to adjust their status in the United States and obtain green cards.
+If you are struggling to get a VAWA approval and would like to explore your immigration options, please contact us at +1-703-527-1779 or via email: [email protected].